PrinceCuet77/Hyperledger-Fabric/docs/source/github/github.rst

 - You can now choose one of two options for creating your pull request.
   In the green `Create Pull Request` box select the down-arrow to the right of it.
 - You can choose the first option to open your pull request as-is.
-  This will automatically assign the repostiories maintainers as reviewers for your pull request.
+  This will automatically assign the repositories maintainers as reviewers for your pull request.
 - You can choose the second option to open your pull request as a draft.
   Opening your pull request as a draft will not assign any reviewers, but will